onflow/docs/docs/evm/vm-bridge.md

 access to, and maintaining links between associated contracts.
 It additionally automates account and contract calls to enforce source VM asset burn or lock, and target VM token mint or unlock.

-Developers wishing to use the Cross-VM Bridge will be required to use a Cadence transaction as cross-VM bridging functionality is currently not available natively in EVM.
+Developers wishing to use the Cross-VM Bridge will be required to use a Cadence transaction for cross-VM bridging functionality is currently not available natively in EVM.
 By extension, this means that the EVM account bridging from EVM to Cadence must be a [`CadenceOwnedAccount` (COA)](../evm/cadence/interacting-with-coa.md) as this is the only EVM account type that can be controlled from the Cadence runtime.